 The following persons are authorized to sign the return for each type of business entity.

 Corporation (including a limited liability company (LLC) treated as a corporation)—The president, vice president, or other principal officer duly authorized to sign.

 Partnership (including an LLC treated as a partnership) or unincorporated organization—A responsible and duly authorized partner, member, or officer having knowledge of its affairs.

 Single-member LLC treated as a disregarded entity for federal income tax purposes—The owner of the LLC or a principal officer duly authorized to sign.

 Form CT-1 also may be signed by a duly authorized agent of the taxpayer if a valid power of attorney has been filed.

-If you are a paid preparer, write your preparer tax identification number (PTIN) in the space provided.
+If you're a paid preparer, enter your Preparer Tax Identification Number (PTIN) in the space provided.
 Include your complete address.
-If you work for a firm, write the firm's name and the EIN of the firm.
-You can apply for a PTIN at www.irs.gov/ptin, or by filing Form W-12, IRS Paid Preparer Tax Identification Number (PTIN) Application and Renewal.
-You cannot use your PTIN in place of the EIN of the tax preparation firm.
+If you work for a firm, enter the firm's name and the EIN of the firm.
+You can apply for a PTIN online or by filing Form W-12.
+For more information about applying for a PTIN online, visit the IRS website at www.irs.gov/ptin.
+You can't use your PTIN in place of the EIN of the tax preparation firm.

-Generally, you are not required to complete this section if you are filing the return as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
+Generally, you’re not required to complete this section if you’re filing the return as a reporting agent and have a valid Form 8655 on file with the IRS.
 However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, by advising the client on determining whether its workers are employees or independent contractors for federal tax purposes.